BrewingWeasel/Kalba/docs/grammar.md

 Another important setting is the frequency list.
 This can be used to automatically assign [Word Knowledge](word_knowledge.md) and will have other uses in the future.

 Finally, the Grammar Parser section allows writing custom [spyglys](https://github.com/BrewingWeasel/spyglys) code to automatically transform lemmas.
-See [Writing a custom spyglys parser] or the existing templates for more.
+See [Writing a spyglys parser](spyglys_parser.md) or the existing templates for more.